-The primary use for XCCDF will be performing security and operational checks on systems.
-Therefore, XCCDF must have access to very fine-grained and expressive mechanisms for checking the state of a system against rule criteria.
-The community seems to have reached an informal consensus that the model for this is to treat the state or configuration of a system as a collection of facts, and to treat expression of conditions and criteria as an operation or combination of operations against the collection.
-The operations used have varied with different existing applications; some rule checking systems use a database query operation model, while others use a pattern-matching model.
-At the least, any rule checking mechanism used for XCCDF must satisfy the following criteria:
+One of XCCDF's main features is the organization and selection of target-applicable groups and rules for performing security and operational checks on systems.
+Therefore, XCCDF must have access to granular and expressive mechanisms for checking the state of a system according to the rule criteria.
+The model for this requirement includes the notion of collecting or acquiring the state of a target system, and then checking the state for conformance to conditions and criteria expressed as rules.
+The operations used have varied with different existing applications; some rule checking systems use a database query operation model, others use a pattern-matching model, and still others load and store state in memory during execution.
+Rule checking mechanisms used for XCCDF must satisfy the following criteria:

-- It must be able to express both positive and negative criteria A positive criterion means that if certain conditions are met, then the system satisfies the benchmark, while a negative criterion means if the conditions are met the system fails the benchmark.
-Experience has shown that both kinds are necessary when crafting security benchmarks. - It must be able to express boolean combinations of criteria It is often impossible to express a high-level security property as a single quantitative or qualitative statement about a system's state.
-Therefore, the ability to combine statements with 'and' and 'or' is critical. - It must be able to incorporate tailoring values set by the user As described above, substitution is important for benchmark tailoring.
+- The mechanism must be able to express both positive and negative criteria.
+A positive criterion means that if certain conditions are met, then the system satisfies the check, while a negative criterion means that if the conditions are met, the system fails the check.
+Experience has shown that both kinds are necessary when crafting criteria for checks. - The mechanism must be able to express Boolean combinations of criteria.
+It is often impossible to express a high-level security property as a single quantitative or qualitative statement about a system's state.
+Therefore, the ability to combine statements with 'and' and 'or' is critical. - The mechanism must be able to incorporate tailoring values set by the user.
+As described above, substitution is important for XCCDF document tailoring.
 Any XCCDF checking mechanism must support substitution of tailored values into its criteria or statements as well as tailoring of the selected set of rules.

-It is not clear that a single rule specification scheme can be defined that will satisfy all uses of XCCDF.
-Therefore, the XCCDF definition must allow for use of different rule checking systems, and a means for identifying the checking system used in each rule.
-It is important that the rule checking system be defined separately from XCCDF itself, so that they can evolve separately and be used independently when necessary.
-This further implies the need to cleanly define the interface between XCCDF and the rule checking system, in terms of information passed from each to the other.
+A single rule specification scheme (e.g., Open Vulnerability and Assessment Language [OVAL] [15]) may not satisfy all potential uses of XCCDF.
+To facilitate other lower-level rule checking systems, XCCDF supports referencing by including the appropriate file and check reference in the XCCDF document.
+It is important that the rule checking system be defined separately from XCCDF itself, so that both XCCDF and the rule checking system can evolve and be used independently.
+This duality implies the need for a clear interface definition between XCCDF and the rule checking system, including the specification of how information should pass from XCCDF to the checking system and vice versa.